mrboson/php-redis-controller/README.md

 # php-redis-controller

 This cache controller is an observer that interfaces with a Redis server.
 It will check to see if a request is eligible for caching, and if so, determine if a cached copy is available.
+When available, the cached copy is returned to the browser, including all http headers.
+When not available, your PHP code will function as normal to generate content.
+The controller will cache that content to be available on the next request.

+The basic purpose of this php-redis-controller is to provide a lightweight (and easy to implement) front end cache to any PHP page you wish to make cacheable.
+I use this in front of my Wordpress installs, and I generally get millisecond rendering times for pages that get cached.

 ### Requirements